r888888888/danboorus/README.md

 Gold accounts are $10/year.
 Platinum accounts are $20/year.
 The major difference is how many tags you can search at once.

 Building a new Booru is free.
-However, free Boorus are initially limited to 10,000 posts.
-If you want to upload more, you (or anyone else) can pay $10 to increase the limit another 10,000.
-There are ways to gain free credits, however.

 All income generated from Danboorus will go into a common Danbooru fund and will only be used for servers, services, and marketing.